-- ► There are residents who want zoning and planning to reflect "what's on the ground now." - ▶ Density more broadly is a politically sensitive issue can you do it without harming the character?
-The prevailing thought is no, and the result is sprawl. - Need to look at zoning the types of building being built require more acreage. - There are questions around recent property assessments.
-They came out much higher than expected. - ▶ The degree to which tourism should be promoted.
+- How the College is going to expand housing and other facilities. - People have strong opinions about how the undeveloped land in the town can be used (e.g., for habitat protection, trails, affordable housing). - There are residents who want zoning and planning to reflect "what's on the ground now." - Density more broadly is a politically sensitive issue can you do it without harming the character?
+The prevailing thought is no, and the result is sprawl. - o Need to look at zoning the types of building being built, requires more acreage. - There are questions around recent property assessments.
+They came out much higher than expected. - The degree to which tourism should be promoted.

-Question #5: What are the most important development and land use/zoning issues facing the town?
+What are the most important development and land use/zoning issues facing the Town?

-- Getting people to agree to greater housing density is difficult and getting developers to create denser housing development types is also a challenge.
+- Getting people to agree to greater housing density and others to develop such housing is a challenge.
 Need to gain consensus on where it should go (consensus has been to keep it in/near the downtown).
 Creative solutions are necessitated.
-Look at increasing building heights leading to the downtown (i.e., S. Main Street). - ► Ensuring that housing meets the needs of the community (e.g., young professionals) and is accommodating to diverse populations. - Better use of the Old Post Office Block. - Minimum parking requirements increase the costs of development, and costs for businesses and retail.

-- Restrictive zoning does not allow for mixed use developments and increases the distance people need to travel for goods and services and makes it difficult for villages to develop or be sustained. - Not separating walkable destinations by large expanses of parking lots with no inviting walking paths. - ► The town does not have reliable internet.
-Have been attempts to close the gap - need to look at the reasons - affordability versus infrastructure.
-Affects the value of properties - tax implications. - Big developments have focused on housing for older individuals - Loss of dark sky. - Development on Class VI roads (i.e., those that have been discontinued subject to gates and bars, as well as those that have "not been maintained and repaired by the Town in suitable condition for travel" for five successive years or more.) - ► The regressive tax system in the state i.e., the share of income an individual or family must devote to paying taxes generally falls as one's income grows. - ► Town made minimum lot sizes bigger in the areas not served by water and sewer.
-Should this be reversed? - Continue to simplify the Zoning Ordinance. - Need to optimize the School Department's facilities and evaluate its landholdings and their best use.
+Look at increasing building heights leading to the downtown (i.e., S. Main Street). - Ensuring that housing meets the needs of the community (e.g., young professionals) and is accommodating to diverse populations. - Better use of the Old Post Office Block. - Minimum parking requirements increases the costs of development, and costs for businesses and retail. - Restrictive zoning does not allow for mixed use developments, and increases the distance people need to travel for goods and services and makes it difficult for villages to develop or be sustained. - Not separating walkable destinations by large expanses of parking lots with no inviting walking paths. - The town does not have reliable internet.
+Have been attempts to close the gap need to look at the reasons affordability versus infrastructure.
+Affects the value of properties tax implications. - Big developments have focused on housing for older individuals. - Loss of dark sky. - Development on Class VI roads (i.e., those that have been discontinued subject to gates and bars, as well as those that have "not been maintained and repaired by the town in suitable condition for travel" for five successive years or more.) - The regressive tax system in the state i.e., the share of income an individual or family must devote to paying taxes generally falls as one's income grows. - Town made minimum lot sizes bigger in the areas not served by water and sewer.
+Should this be reversed? - Continue to simplify the Zoning Ordinance. - Need to optimize the School Department's facilities and evaluate its land holdings and their best use.
 Athletic facilities are comparatively lacking. - Surge in "lifestyle centers" that Hanover can take advantage of given its unique downtown, though landlords do not prioritize businesses that offer experiences.
-There needs to be some landlord education in this area.

-- ▶ Hanover is no longer an agricultural community.
+There needs to be some landlord education in this area. - Hanover is no longer an agricultural community.
 Has become a suburban enclave.
 Large lot zoning has provided for large homes.
 This affects the carrying capacity of the land.
-Need clustered zoning the further you get out from the downtown. - Pressure to allow year-round occupation of the Forest & Recreation Zone. - Quality of housing high housing costs end up pushing some people into "substandard" units with concerns of lead poisoning and mold. - Need to up-zone the main access corridor from Vermont to enable increased residential density focused on workforce housing.
+Need clustered zoning the further you get out from the downtown. - Pressure to allow year-round occupation of the Forest & Recreation Zone. - Quality of housing high housing costs end up pushing some people into "substandard" units with concerns of lead poisoning and mold.

+Need to up-zone the main access corridor from Vermont to enable increased residential density focused on workforce housing.